datastaxdevs/demo-astra-db-amazon-bedrock/README.md

 ### 1.3 - Text Playground

-> :info: Note: Here's a comparison table that outlines the key differences between a Chat Model and a Language Model in the context of Large Language Models (LLMs):
+>  ℹ️ Note: Here's a comparison table that outlines the key differences between a Chat Model and a Language Model in the context of Large Language Models (LLMs):
 >
 >| Feature                | Chat Model                                  | Language Model                             |
 >|------------------------|---------------------------------------------|--------------------------------------------|